jsonjsgarcia/GameMaker-Language-Functions/README.md

 Each function contains:

-* Its name
+* "name" The name of the function
-* What version of GameMaker it's usable in ("GM8", "GMS1", "GMS2")
+* "versions": A list of what versions of GameMaker this function can be used in ["GM8", "GMS1", "GMS2"]
-* A list of arguments (parameters) it accepts
+* "args": A list of arguments (parameters) it accepts ['a', 'b', 'c']
-* A link to the official YoYo Games documentation, if available
+* "url": A link to the official YoYo Games documentation, if available
-* A single-sentence description, sourced from the documentation
+* "description":A single-sentence description, sourced from the documentation

 ## Instructions